JoshFrechette/UofT_WeatherDashboard/README.md

 I want to see the weather outlook for multiple cities so that I can plan a trip accordingly

+# Overview

+This application used the [OpenWeather API](https://openweathermap.org/api) to retrieve data for cities and displays:

+  * City

+  * Date

+  * Icon image (visual representation of weather conditions)

+  * Temperature

+  * Humidity

+  * Wind speed

+  * UV index

 # User Directions

 * User enters city name and clicks the submit button.